gillian850413/Insight_Stress_Analysis/README.md

 python config.py
 ```

-## Model Serving via REST API
+## REST API
-I served the model with Python BentoML package, which is a package that supports serving and
+I served the stress analysis model with Python BentoML package, which is a package that supports serving and
 deploying machine learning models to production API in the cloud.
 The model I used for production is
 "Word2Vec + Tf-idf" model.